 Pliops’ client base includes some of the world’s largest cloud, web, and edge service providers in addition to Fortune 1,000 IT companies.
 The company is backed by leading companies in the compute and storage space including Western Digital, Xilinx (AMD), Mellanox (NVIDIA), Intel, and most recently, Koch Disruptive Technologies (KDT).

-The Storage Processor is solving a business-critical yet worsening problem: exponential growth in data workloads combined with an end to Moore’s law.
-This convergence of trends is creating a race to solve a massive compute problem that we’re consistently losing.
+As a storage processor company, Pliops is solving a business-critical yet worsening problem: exponential growth in data workloads combined with an end to Moore’s law.
+This convergence of trends is creating a race to solve a massive compute problem that we are consistently losing.

-Pliops’ hardware-based solution eliminates the inherent inefficiencies present in both databases, analytics, machine learning and software-defined storage and is already proving itself as the solution to the problem.
+The company’s hardware-based solution eliminates the inherent inefficiencies present in both databases, analytics, machine learning, and software-defined storage and is already proving itself as the solution to the problem.
 We are very excited to be working with Uri Beitler and the team at Pliops.
 We are confident in their ability to execute and grow, and look forward to the journey ahead.